CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

    <apic-label-name> ansible_host=<apic-host> ansible_connection=local aci_hostname=<apic-host>
    aci_username=<apic-username> aci_password= <apic-password>

-2. Go to **ansible-aci** on terminal and test the new module using the following commands.
-To make it easier for us to run all the commands in one go, we store the commands in a script and run the script.
+2. Go to **ansible-aci** in the terminal and test the new module using the following commands.
+To make it easier to run all the commands in one go, we store the commands in a script and run the script.

 .. code-block:: Blocks